-Ralph Munro served as Secretary of State from 1980 to 2001.
-This story of the chandelier in the Capitol Building in Olympia also involves another person, Jack Metcalf (1927-2007), a Washington state senator and later U.S. Congressman from Washington.
+Ralph Munro served as Washington Secretary of State from 1980 to 2001.
+This story of the chandelier in the Capitol Building in Olympia also involves Jack Metcalf (1927-2007), a Washington state senator and later U.S. Congressman.

 The Swinging Chandelier